 The truth about gluten

-Is going gluten-free really a healthier choice?
-We asked dietitian Larina Robinson who can really benefit from a gluten-free diet – and who would be best to avoid it.
+We asked dietician Larina Robinson who can really benefit from a gluten-free diet.

 Until a few years ago, the gluten-free diet was followed mostly by those who required its elimination to prevent a variety of symptoms and health complications.

 Now, the gluten-free industry has exploded, with books (often by non-industry professionals) stating that gluten is making us all sick and marketing teams quick to jump on the trend for their food products.
 Gluten-free products are being marketed as the healthier alternative, endorsed by celebrities, media personalities and even some health professionals.
 Products that never contained gluten are now proudly stating they’re ‘gluten-free’.

 Word also spread quickly that gluten-free eating could result in weight loss.
 This may have been the case ten years ago when going gluten-free meant going completely without breads, cakes, pastries and a wide variety of unhealthy food choices.
 You were forced to simplify and return to a diet quite heavily based on healthy wholefoods that are naturally gluten-free.
 Now, that’s just not the case.

 Is the trend harmful?

 Today, there are so many gluten-free alternatives it’s a double-edged sword.
 The trend of gluten-free has allowed so many with coeliac disease to enjoy a much wider range of foods and incorporate some old favourites back into their diet.
 An increased awareness of gluten-free eating is also improving restaurant choices.
 However, the ‘trendiness’ of gluten-free eating may be resulting in a more relaxed approach to preparation methods, causing cross-contamination and serious consequences for those who must avoid gluten completely.